rgrempel/elm-web-api/README.md

 an `Event` unless we wrap it in a `Maybe`.
 So, you'll often want to use `Signal.filterMap` when you're integrating this into your own signal of actions.

+If the user has disabled storage, then nothing will ever be emitted on the signal.
 -}
 events : Signal (Maybe Event)
 ```